lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Lightly allows you to specify several objectives at the same time.
 The algorithms try to fulfil all objectives simultaneously.

-Lightly's data selection algorithms are supporting four types of input:
+Lightly's data selection algorithms support four types of input:

 - **Embeddings** computed using `our open source framework for self-supervised learning <https://github.com/lightly-ai/lightly>`_
 - **Lightly metadata** are metadata of images like the sharpness and computed out of the images themselves by Lightly.